ICGC-TCGA-PanCancer/Seqware-BWA-Workflow/workflow/scripts/README.md

 * cpan install XML::DOM
 * cpan install LWP::Protocol::https
 * make sure you have curl and wget or lwp-download installed
+* for the perl packages you can use the following on ubuntu:
+    * libossp-uuid-perl
+    * libjson-perl
+    * libxml-libxml-perl

 ### Example